-Plaintiff and members of the Class, on an individual basis, to obtain effective redress for the wrongs done to them.
+53. Superiority: The nature of this action and the nature of laws available to Plaintiff and the Class make the use of the class action format a particularly efficient and appropriate procedure to afford relief to them and the Class for the wrongs alleged.
+The damages or other financial detriment suffered by individual members of the Class is relatively modest compared to the burden and expense that would be entailed by individual litigation of their claims against Defendant.
+It would thus be virtually impossible for Plaintiff and members of the Class, on an individual basis, to obtain effective redress for the wrongs done to them.
 Absent the class action, members of the Class and the general public would not likely recover, or would not likely have the chance to recover, damages, restitution, or injunctive relief, and Defendant will be permitted to retain the proceeds of its fraudulent and deceptive misdeeds.

-- 55. All members of the Class, including Plaintiff, were exposed to one or more of Defendant's misrepresentations or omissions of material fact in advertising false reference prices.
-Due to the scope and extent of Defendant's consistent false sale prices, advertising scheme, disseminated in a constant years-long campaign to consumers, it can be reasonably inferred that such misrepresentations or omissions of material fact were uniformly made to all members of the Class.
-In addition, it can be reasonably presumed that all members of the Class, including Plaintiff, affirmatively acted in response to the representations contained in Defendant's false advertising scheme when purchasing products sold through Defendant's e-commerce website dressbarn.com. - 56.
-Ascertainability: Defendant keeps extensive computerized records of its customers through, inter alia, customer rewards programs and general marketing programs.
+54. All members of the Class, including Plaintiff, were exposed to one or more of Defendant's misrepresentations or omissions of material fact in advertising false reference prices.
+Due to the scope and extent of Defendant's consistent false sale prices and advertising scheme, disseminated in a constant years-long campaign to consumers, it can be reasonably inferred that such misrepresentations or omissions of material fact were uniformly made to all members of the Class.
+In addition, it can be reasonably presumed that all members of the Class, including Plaintiff, affirmatively acted in response to the representations contained in Defendant's false advertising scheme when purchasing products sold through Defendant's e-commerce website.

+755. Ascertainability: Defendant keeps extensive computerized records of its8customers through, inter alia, customer loyalty programs, co-branded credit cards and general marketing programs.
 Defendant has one or more databases through which a significant majority of members of the Class may be identified and ascertained, and it maintains contact information, including email and home addresses, through which notice of this action could be disseminated in accordance with due process requirements.